 The official length is 2.2 m or 7′ 2 inches from end to end.

 The bar is made up of a steel shaft with rotating “sleeves” at each end.
 Each sleeve connects to the shaft via a “bushing” or “bearing” section – which in turn enables the sleeves to spin.

 The length of the shaft – the area where you place your hands – is 131 cm (a little over 51 inches).
 A key dimension of a bar is the shaft diameter.
 The diameter for official Olympic weightlifting bars is 28mm - and it’s also the narrowest.
 A narrower bar can rotate quicker - this is ideal for weightlifting.

 For unofficial bars, it’s common for the diameter to vary beyond the 28mm standard.

 You’ll find 28.5 mm, 29mm, 30mm and even 32mm diameter bars in many gyms.
 Thicker bars can appeal to lifters with different grip preferences, but it’s also a way of increasing the strength of the bar.

-Some manufacturers can use the extra thickness as a sort of cheat – to compensate for using weaker grades of steel in the manufacturing process.
+Some manufacturers can use the extra thickness as a sort of cheat – to compensate for weaker grades of steel, used in the manufacturing process.
 This can cause issues for those who buy a cheap “Olympic bar” and realize that the bar is too thick for their grip.
 Also a thicker bar won’t rotate as fast, meaning poorer performance during the execution of fast lifts like cleans.

 How much does an Olympic bar weigh?